developerwithout/blog/README.md

-# blog
+# Blog

-A personal Blog site built using MERN
+A serverless web application that serves as your personal blog, providing a platform to share your thoughts, experiences, and ideas with others.